Get ready for faster Android phone chips -- and maybe better ultraportable Windows laptops, too

 Speed boost for phones and laptops

 How will Arm's in-house designs compete with Apple's?
-"I think we'll be matching or exceeding" what Apple puts on the market next year, said Mike Filippo, Arm's lead processor architect.
+"I expect we'll do well against Apple," said Mike Filippo, Arm's lead processor architect.

-But he was clear that Intel is the primary rival Arm has its sights on.
+But he was clear which company Arm considers its primary rival.
 "Our real competition is Intel," he said.

 "We're building for sustained performance," Filippo said.
 "The A76 is the biggest leap we've taken in our annual roadmap since we started in 2014."

-The Cortex-A76 has about the performance of today's Intel Core i5-7300, he said.
+The Cortex-A76 has about the performance of today's Intel Core i5-7300, Filippo said.
 Configured with more cache memory, it should compete with an i7 chip, he said.

+One reason the new chip design will be faster is that it can ingest more instructions in parallel -- four instead of three, he said.
+The chip design also speeds up memory communications and improves its ability to get a jump on upcoming processing instructions it'll have to handle.

+"This is a brand-new microarchitecture," a design four years in the works, Filippo said.
+"We've paid maniacal focus to make sure every transistor we put into this design pays for itself in terms of performance."

 Arm-powered notebooks